 External Ids for ADCY3 Gene

 Previous GeneCards Identifiers for ADCY3 Gene

 This gene encodes adenylyl cyclase 3 which is a membrane-associated enzyme and catalyzes the formation of the secondary messenger cyclic adenosine monophosphate (cAMP).
-This protein appears to be widely expressed in various human tissues and may be involved in a number of physiological and pathophysiological metabolic processes. [provided by RefSeq, Jul 2008]
+This protein appears to be widely expressed in various human tissues and may be involved in a number of physiological and pathophysiological metabolic processes.
+Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Feb 2016]

 GeneCards Summary for ADCY3 Gene

 ADCY3 (Adenylate Cyclase 3) is a Protein Coding gene.
-Among its related pathways are Immune System and DAG and IP3 signaling.
-GO annotations related to this gene include nucleotide binding and phosphorus-oxygen lyase activity.
+Diseases associated with ADCY3 include Body Mass Index Quantitative Trait Locus 19.
+Among its related pathways are Oxytocin signaling pathway and Adenylate cyclase inhibitory pathway.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and phosphorus-oxygen lyase activity.
 An important paralog of this gene is ADCY5.

 Catalyzes the formation of the signaling molecule cAMP in response to G-protein signaling.
 Participates in signaling cascades triggered by odorant receptors via its function in cAMP biosynthesis.
 Required for the perception of odorants.
 Required for normal sperm motility and normal male fertility.
 Plays a role in regulating insulin levels and body fat accumulation in response to a high fat diet.